“Plants for Pollinators” in the Classroom

 The Brunswick County Soil & Water Conservation Office has educational materials available upon request for presentations, reports, etc. In addition, the local office offers a number of outreach programs.

 Brunswick County Soil & Water Conservation personnel are available to visit schools at any time throughout the school year to discuss conservation topics related to soil (e.g., soil erosion, soil composition) and water (e.g., water quality).
-We have an Enviroscape Watershed Model, Geology Kit, Goods from the Woods kit, etc., that we can bring to your classroom for presentations or you can borrow any of these models or kits by contacting us.
+We have an Enviroscape Watershed Model, Geology Kit, Goods from the Woods kit, etc., that we can bring to your classroom for presentations or you can borrow some of these models or kits by contacting us.
 Information of these educational resources are available below.
 (Where it says download).

 Environmental Field Days